berkeley-stat243/stat243-fall-2020/README.md

 Class:
  - Mon Oct 26: group work on SQL query problems (Unit 8, Section 3)
  - Wed Oct 28: Monte Carlo simulation (Unit 9, Section 1)
- - Fri Oct 30: no class: please work on Unit 9, Sections 4-5 and watch the associated videos.
+ - Fri Oct 30: no class: please work on Unit 9, Sections 4-5 and watch the associated videos (Unit 9, Videos 1-4).

 Assignments:
  - *Mon Oct 26, 10 am: PS5* (submitted as a PDF on Gradescope and by pushing all materials (pdf and source files) to your Github repository)